PeepalFarm/peepalfarm.github.io/markdown/workexchange.md

 * **Animal Enrichment, Housekeeping and Farm work :** Dog walks, brushing animals, poop scooping, flea and tick removal, baths, laundry, feeding infant puppies, and playing.
 Must be willing to work with all types of animals.

-Doing housekeeping chores, assisting in the [farm](/?p=farm) (weeding, mulching, digging holes, collecting rocks),  assisting animal welfare staff in the [stray animal recovery center](/?p=recovery) and ass
+Doing housekeeping chores, assisting in the [farm](/?p=farm) (weeding, mulching, digging holes, collecting rocks),  assisting animal welfare staff in the [stray animal recovery center](/?p=recovery) and as

 * **Eco-dome/Earthship builder**
 * **Veterinarian**